What Does Google Search Algorithms Do For SEO Marketing?

 - Look up the “People Also Ask” questions on Google for the keyword or problem you’re trying to solve.

-Your material becomes more convincing if you can articulate their issues better than interpret them themselves.
+Your material becomes more convincing if you can articulate their issues better than they can themselves.

 Determine the Consequences of Not Solving Their Problem